Q-1. What

 be limited by transmission and storage costs.

-There are a number of additional factors that are discussed in more detail elsewhere
+There are a number of additional factors.

 1. There